shhoalex/revgraph/docs/gitbook-src/dl/06-metrics.md

 # Metrics

-A `metric` is a function that provides metric for how good/bad the model is performing. **Any loss function can also be used as metric.**
+A `metric` is a function that indicates how good/bad the model is performing. **Any loss function can also be used as metric.**

-The metric is simply an indicator of the performance of the model, it won't affect the optimization process of the model at all.
+Metrics won't affect the optimization process of the model at all.

 #### Predefined Metric